xtxwy/smartphonesdumbapps/bin/README.txt

 analyze_iphone.pl
 =================
 Unpacks an iPhone IPA file or decrypted XYZ.app/ directory and looks for URLs, hostnames and portions of web paths.
+Also decodes .plist files to XML for review.

 run_fortify_android.pl